risingwavelabs/risingwave-docs/docs/sql/system-catalogs/information-schema.md

 WHERE table_name='taxi_trip';
 ```

-To find out tables, views, and materialized views that contain a column called `trip_id`:
+To find out tables, sinks, views, and materialized views that contain a column called `trip_id`:

 ```sql
 SELECT table_name